Anatomy & Construction

 TechniqueProper finger technique is paramount in achieving proficiency on the abacus.
 With a Chinese abacus, the thumb and the index finger together with the middle finger are used to manipulate the beads.
 Beads in lower deck are moved up with the thumb and down with the index finger.
 In certain calculations, the middle finger is used to move beads in the upper deck.

-This Java version of the abacus is a limited simulation of the real device because the fingering technique is completely obfuscated by the mouse.
-With a real abacus, constant practice is indispensable in achieving virtuosity and calculating speed.
+The Java version of the abacus is a limited simulation of the real device because the fingering technique is completely obfuscated by the mouse.
+Abacus Apps on touch-screen tablets are better simulations.
+With a real abacus, constant practice is indispensable in achieving virtuosity in calculating speed.